NeemiasBorges/BRICS-monorepo/README.md

 - `/bharat`: 🇮🇳 Projects and resources specific to India/Bharat
 - `/china`: 🇨🇳 Projects and resources specific to China
 - `/south-africa`: 🇿🇦 Projects and resources specific to South Africa
-- `/shared`: Common projects and resources applicable to all BRICS nations
+- `/shared`: Common projects and resources applicable to all BRICS+ nations

 ## Key Focus Areas